zhaoruiyang98/eftpipe/README.md

 # or `pip install -e .[test]` for test
 ```
 # Acknowledgements
 Thanks to [Pierre Zhang](mailto:pierrexyz@protonmail.com) and [Guido D'Amico](mailto:damico.guido@gmail.com) for developing [PyBird](https://github.com/pierrexyz/pybird).
 EFTPipe is motivated by and heavily depends on PyBird.
-For purpose of extension, we include it as subpackage.
+For the purpose of extension, we include it as subpackage.
 Please have a look at [README](https://github.com/zhaoruiyang98/eftpipe/blob/main/eftpipe/pybird/README.md) for detailed information and citation.